Ranger Russet

 The Ranger Russet is a late-maturing potato that is used for baking and processing into fries.
 It was originally bred by Joseph J. Pavek of the USDA in Aberdeen, Idaho, and released jointly by the USDA and the agricultural stations of Idaho, Washington, Oregon and Colorado in 1991.
 Ranger Russet is not under plant variety protection.
-It yields medium to high numbers of tubers with a short dormancy period.
+It yields medium to high numbers of tubers with a short dormancy phase.